 How we built it

 We built our application using Java and XML in Android Studio.
-We used a relative layout format with tab-based fragments for the first tab and corresponding layout design with intent fillers for the second tab’s functionality.
+We used a relative layout format with tab-based fragments for the first tab and a corresponding layout design with intent fillers for the second tab’s functionality.
 For the user interface, we utilized AAA contrast for the vast majority of the app to enhance usability and readability for all users.

 Challenges we ran into